blue-luke/battle-club/battle_exercise/README.md

 So I can play a suspenseful game of Battle,
 I want all Attacks to deal a random amount of damage

+As a Player,
+So I can play a defensively if I am close to losing
+I want to be able to defend myself for one turn

 --- Above this line means completed ---

 As a Player,